borrageiros/electron-svelte-express-boilerplate/README.md

 # Electron Svelte Express Boilerplate

-This boilerplate provides a solid foundation for developing Windows applications using HTML, CSS, and JavaScript.
+This boilerplate provides a solid foundation for developing Windows applications using a full-stack web application developed with HTML, CSS, and JavaScript (front-end, back-end, and local database).
 While initially configured for Windows, it can be adapted for Linux applications as well.

 The build will provide you with a portable version and a "setup.exe".